To view PDF files, you will need Adobe Reader®.

 - Analyzes close calls to identify trends, new sources of risk, and corrective actions to address them.

 - Distributes reports on trends and other information for use by participating parties.

-- Tracks carriers' corrective action reports to measure the system's impact on safety.
+- Tracks railroads’ corrective action reports to measure C3RS’s impact on safety.

-Employees who are included in written IMOUs can participate in C3RS.
-Only eligible employees from carriers participating in the demonstration project will receive protection from discipline.
-Eligible employees and the conditions under which they receive protection are described in the IMOU for each demonstration site.
+Railroad employees who are included in written IMOUs can participate in C3RS.
+Only eligible employees from railroads participating in the program receive protection from discipline for certain qualified events.
+Eligible employees and the conditions under which they receive protection are described in the IMOU for each participating site.
 Anyone submitting a report to NASA will receive confidential treatment.